pzaino/thecrowler/doc/database_architecture.md

 it's internal data API is designed to be database agnostic, so it could be easily adapted to use other databases in the future.

+## InformationSeed claiming semantics

+`ClaimInformationSeeds` is implemented in the database package with explicit DBMS-specific branches selected by `Handler.DBMS()`.
+All branches skip rows where `disabled = true`, claim seeds in `new` or `pending`, reclaim stale `processing` seeds only when `last_processed_at` is older than the configured `processingTimeout`, and retry `error` seeds only when `last_error_at` is older than the configured `retryAfter`.

+DBMS-specific behavior and limitations:

+- **PostgreSQL** uses a single transactional `UPDATE ...
+FROM (SELECT ...
+FOR UPDATE SKIP LOCKED LIMIT ...)
+RETURNING ...` claim.
+Concurrent claimers skip locked eligible rows and receive only the rows they atomically changed.
+- **MySQL** uses the project-supported MySQL 8 style `SELECT ...
+FOR UPDATE SKIP LOCKED` inside a transaction, followed by a guarded `UPDATE` of the locked primary keys and a select of rows assigned to the claiming `engine`.
+This requires InnoDB row locks and MySQL versions that support `SKIP LOCKED`; older MySQL versions may block on locked rows or require a different guarded-update fallback.
+- **SQLite** uses a transaction-safe bounded `UPDATE InformationSeed ...
+WHERE information_seed_id IN (SELECT ...
+LIMIT ...)` pattern, then selects rows assigned to the same `engine` and exact claim timestamp.
+SQLite does not provide row-level `SKIP LOCKED`, so concurrent writers are serialized by SQLite's database/page-level write locking rather than skipping locked rows.

 Here below is a diagram of the database architecture:

 ```mermaid